agrathwohl/t140llm/examples/README.md

 - Simulates typing with edits/corrections using backspaces
 - Compares results with and without backspace processing enabled

+### 6. Custom Transport Example (`custom_transport_example.js`)

+This script demonstrates using a custom transport implementation instead of the default UDP socket:
+- Creates a custom transport that logs packets instead of sending them over a network
+- Shows how to use the custom transport with T140RtpTransport directly
+- Shows how to use the custom transport with the processAIStreamToRtp function
+- Demonstrates compatibility with T.140 features like redundancy and FEC
+- Provides a template for implementing real-world custom transports like WebRTC data channels

 ## Running the Examples

 ### Basic Demo